SpaceXe-tech/yt-api/README.md

 ## Overview

 This document provides a step-by-step guide for installing and using the YouTube video downloader application.
-The tool allows users to download YouTube videos in mp4, webm, and mp3 formats.
+This allows users to download YouTube videos in mp4, webm, and mp3 formats.

 ## Prerequisites